-Interest income is recognised on accrual basis, using the effective interest method in profit or loss.
+Interest income is recognised on accrual basis, using the effective interest method in statement of comprehensive income.

 (o) Borrowing costs

 Borrowings costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.